Operating Principles

 Here, <server address> in the uplink connection of the client must refer to the <address> and <port> that are used by the server host for managing client connections.

-When one of the hosts is being updated from the update servers (external to the local cloud—Dr.Web GUS update servers or the centralized protection server), the host sends a notification to all necessary clients (if the host is set as an update exchange server) and sends to the server host a new list of files available for distribution from the host.
-Upon receiving the notification, client hosts can request the update download from the server, that in turn can request the files from the client to save them locally or to send them to the other client that has the requested the files from the server.
+When one of the hosts is being updated from the update servers (external to the local cloud—Dr.Web GUS update servers or a centralized protection server), the host sends a notification to all concerned clients (if the host is set as an update exchange server) and sends to the server host a new list of files available for distribution from this host.
+Upon receiving this notification, client hosts can request downloading updated files from the server, which in turn can request the files from the client to store them locally or to send them to another client that requested these files from the server.

-The scenario decreases the update delay because clients send requests to Dr.Web GUS at different times, at thus the first updated client immediately distributes the fresh update files to all necessary cloud hosts.
-It also decreases amount of traffic and Dr.Web GUS load.
+The scenario decreases the update delay because clients send requests to Dr.Web GUS at different times, at that the first updated client immediately distributes the latest update files to all concerned cloud hosts.
+It also decreases the amount of traffic and Dr.Web GUS load.

 Note that when using the local cloud for update distribution, in addition to Dr.Web MeshD, hosts must contain the Dr.Web Updater component.